PYTHON / AI AGENTS

 What Is Nanobot?

 Nanobot is a Python reimplementation of the OpenClaw AI agent framework, developed by the Data Intelligence Lab at the University of Hong Kong (HKU).
-With 38k stars on GitHub and an MIT license, it is the most popular OpenClaw alternative by star count.
+With 44k stars on GitHub and an MIT license, it is the most popular OpenClaw alternative by star count.
 The project's tagline -- "99% fewer lines of code" -- reflects its ~4,000 lines of Python compared to OpenClaw's significantly larger TypeScript codebase.
-The latest release is v0.1.5.post1 (April 14, 2026), featuring Dream skill discovery, mid-turn follow-up injection, WebSocket channel, and deeper channel integrations.
+The latest release is v0.2.1 (June 1, 2026); the v0.2.x series introduced the /goal command for sustained objectives that survive context compaction, shipped the WebUI inside the pip package, and made long-running work more durable with session locks and higher goal iteration budgets.

 The design philosophy is radical simplicity.
 Nanobot strips away OpenClaw's gateway/node architecture in favor of a single Python process that handles everything: LLM interaction, channel adapters, memory, scheduling, and tool execution.
 This makes deployment trivial -- pip install nanobot-ai && nanobot start -- at the cost of some distributed-system capabilities.